Summer Safety Tips for Motorcycle Riding in Boston

 - Operating headlights.

 There are additional and differing safety standards and requirements for other types of motorized vehicles such as mopeds and scooters.
-These types of vehicles have some of the same safety limitations and concerns that motorcycles do, and should also be driven with extreme caution.
+These types of vehicles have some of the same safety limitations and concerns that motorcycles do, and should also be driven with extreme caution, according to our Malden motorcycle accident lawyers.

 - Wearing reflective gear;